Social Worker - Youth Offending Service

 We are a high performing service and welcome candidates who share our obsession to help children and young people overcome barriers to achieve and succeed.
 You will need to be either a qualified and HCPC registered Social Worker or hold a Youth Justice qualification with experience of working with children and families within the field of youth justice including Court, Appropriate Adult, out of court and prevention services.
 It is important that you have a creative approach, plenty of energy, initiative and the ability to forge effective partnerships with other agencies.

 Bexley Children’s Services has adopted Signs of Safety as its practice model.
 This strengths and solution focused ethos of working with families and colleagues is threaded throughout all areas of Children’s Social Care.
-As part of your role you will work alongside this practice framework.
+As part of your role you will work alongside this practice framework which is reflected in the way we work in the YOS.

 Bexley provides exceptional training, development and supervision and our YOS staff retention rates are excellent.